sloppycoder/convertlabsdk/examples/sync_customer/README.md

 export CLAB_SECRET=<secret>

 #
-# make sure to change the SDK path in Gemfile and sync_custoemr.rb
-# if this script is copied to other directory
-#
-# review the setting in db/config.yml for database configuration
+# review the setting in config/config.yml for database configuration
 # defaults to dev.sqlite3 in current directory
 #

-ruby sync_customer.rb
+ruby bin/sync_customer.rb

+#
+# if using jruby and warbler, a self-contained executable jar can be created
+#
+# warbler 2.0 is required for jruby 9000
+#

+gem install warbler
+warble
+java -jar sync_customer.jar

 ```